dinesh-58/Ivy2Cashew/README.md

   ```

 ## Compatibility with other apps
+The converted CSV can be imported into other finance tracker apps as well
 ### [Monekin](https://github.com/enrique-lozano/Monekin)
 1. Run the conversion script using the instructions above
 2. In Monekin, go to the **More** tab, then **Data** > **Manual import**